x2-dmmd/x2/README.md

     out "Hello, world!"
 ```

 Any x2 files should always end in the `.xt` extension.
-The main entry-file should also always contain a `:main` section.
+The main entry file should also always contain a `:main` section.

-You can edit the main entry-file by editing the configuration in `.xtconfig`.
+You can edit the main entry file by editing the configuration in `.xtconfig`.
 It is a JSON-like file that contains all the configurations for your x2 project.
 Within it, you should see:

 ```xtconfig
 {